ag-sc/Robot-Commonsense-Review/README.md

 # Commonsense Knowledge for Cognitive Robots: Supplementary Material

 This repository contains supplementary material to the paper "Commonsense Knowledge for Cognitive Robots: A Systematic Literature Review" submitted to the *Robotics and Autonomous Systems* journal.
-This work is a collaboration between the [Semantic Computing Group](https://www.uni-bielefeld.de/fakultaeten/technische-fakultaet/arbeitsgruppen/semantic-computing/) at the Center for Cognitive Interaction Technology @ Bielefeld University, the [DICE group](https://dice-research.org/) @ Paderborn University and the [Institute for Artificial Intelligence](https://ai.uni-bremen.de/) @ University of Bremen.

 ## Abstract